sc0des/blog/README.md

 A simple web application blog for CTF writeups, where users can write, read and share their writeups with others.
 Also, users can comment on wrtieups!

-Also, admin can manage posts and users for the site through the admin dashboard.
+Also, admin can manage posts and users for the site through the admin controls.

 ### Overview